-Our Isle of Skye tour is continually evolving and changing to make sure we can provide our customers with the best possible experience.
-This is based on developments on the island, customer feedback, and very importantly our drivers’ and guides’ feedback.
-They are, after all our eye and ears on the the ground on Skye!
+Our Isle of Skye tour is continually evolving to make sure we can provide our customers with the best possible experience.
+This is based on developments on the island, customer feedback, and very importantly, our drivers’ and guides’ feedback.
+They are, after all, our eye and ears on the the ground on Skye!
 One thing we have noticed over the years, is that places that were once ‘hidden gems’ have become increasingly busy, so finding ways of avoiding the crowds is definitely the way to go!

 For 2018 we are pleased to announce that we’ve increased the amount of time we spend in the Trotternish area.
 This is undoubtedly the most spectacular area on Skye, and is where we find the Old Man of Storr, Kilt Rock and the Quiraing.
 By increasing the amount of time here, we have time for some extra stops to see the Old Man of Storr from different viewpoints.
 Exactly where we stop always depends on the weather and parking situation, although we have a couple of great locations up our sleeves.

 Another big change, is that we will now provide our customers with two opportunities to see the Trotternish, by driving back the same way we came.
 By doing this, we are going back to our roots (this is what we did when we launched our Skye tour back in 2014), and giving customers the opportunity to take in so much more of this fantastic landscape.
 Also, it means that customers will be treated to sea views in one direction, and mountain views in the other, meaning that everyone onboard gets the best of both worlds!!